parkcitymedia/saucers_rs/README.md

   - example can be found in `tile.json` for data input.
   - data input is based on this scheme, read from the top of a hexagon clockwise.
   ![example tile data legend](TileTagExample.png)
-  <sub>image credit: Epic Games | mari's "we'll get more tomorrow" post from the Fortnite Official discord</sub>
+  <sub>image credit: Epic Games | mari's "we'll get more tomorrow" post from the Fortnite Official discord, June 6th</sub>

   <br>